linkedin/venice/docs/dev_guide/style_guide.md

 the lookup just once, and hanging on to the result in another final property, makes the code not only faster and more efficient, but also easier to reason about, since it indicates the immutability of this looked up property.

+Another example is interrogating a map to see if it contains a key, and if true, then getting that key out of the map.
+This requires 2 lookups, whereas in fact only 1 lookup would suffice, as we can get a value from the map and then check whether it's null.
+Moreover, doing it in 1 lookup is actually cleaner, since it eliminates the race condition where the lookup may exist during the `containsKey` check but then get removed prior to the subsequent `get` call.
+Again, the fast code is cleaner.

+Yet another example is using the optimal data structure for a given use case.
+If both a map and an array can do the job equally well, then let us use an array, as it is more efficient than a map.
+For collections of primitives, it is advised to consider using fastutil.
+If using a more efficient data structure requires significant acrobatics, then we may still prefer to opt for the less efficient one, for the sake of maintainability, but we should consider whether we can build a new data structure which achieves both convenience and efficiency for a given use case.
+This kind of low-level work is not considered off-limits within Venice, and we welcome it if there is a good rationale for it.

-Consider that the hot path in Venice may be invoked hundreds of thousands of times per second per server, and it is therefore important to minimize overhead in these paths.
+More generally, always keep in mind that the hot path in Venice may be invoked hundreds of thousands of times per second per server, and it is therefore important to minimize overhead in these paths.
 By being benevolent tyrants, our CPUs serve us better, and will hopefully care for us when AGI takes over the world.